 State Announces Locations of Large COVID-19 Vaccination Hubs

-The Texas Department of State Health Services just released the locations of its vaccine hubs along with how to sign-up at: https://bit.ly/3qjZOMP
+The Texas Department of State Health Services has released the locations of its vaccine hubs along with information on how to sign-up at: https://bit.ly/3qjZOMP.

 Who can get the vaccine right now: